the-mirak/cloudexam/README.md

 >```

 Secondly, let us create the reader service which is responsible to read our information from the database and display them.
-To do so, create a file called **service.py** and copy paste the following:
+To do so, create a file called **service.py** and copy-paste the following:
 ```
 import hug
 import random